8ctopus/webp8/README.md

-# webp
+# webp8

-convert images to webp format
+command line tool to convert images to webp format